The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Introduction

 Equilibrium solutions of force-free twisted magnetospheres have been considered in the past by a number of authors \citep{2014MNRAS.445.2777F,2014MNRAS.437....2G,2015MNRAS.447.2821P,2016MNRAS.462.1894A,2017MNRAS.468.2011K}, solving the Grad--Shafranov (GS) equation matched to the magnetic field at the neutron star surface.
 If one starts with an untwisted current-free magnetosphere (i.e.\ a potential solution) and computes a sequence of force-free (but no longer current-free) equilibria with increasing twist, the resulting magnetosphere tends to inflate as the energy and helicity stored in the magnetosphere increase \citep[see e.g.][]{1995ApJ...443..810W}.
-For sufficiently large twists, \cite{2014MNRAS.445.2777F,2014MNRAS.437....2G,2015MNRAS.447.2821P,2017MNRAS.468.2011K} observed the formation of disconnected loops of current in the magnetosphere.
-However, these kind of configurations were not found in \cite{2016MNRAS.462.1894A} for a comparable set of parameters.
-In all cases, there is a maximum twist of about $1.5-3$\,rad, beyond which the numerical procedure used to solve the non-linear GS equation failed to converge.
-This maximum twist has been interpreted as a physical bound of the system and not as a limitation of the numerical solver \citep{2016MNRAS.462.1894A}, and can be used to estimate the twist at which reconnection events are produced during the magneto-thermal evolution of magnetars \citep{2017arXiv170607990A}.
+For sufficiently large twists, \cite{2014MNRAS.445.2777F}, \cite{2014MNRAS.437....2G}, \cite{2015MNRAS.447.2821P} and \cite{2017MNRAS.468.2011K} observed the formation of disconnected loops of current in the magnetosphere.
+However, these kind of configurations were not found in \cite{2016MNRAS.462.1894A} (\emph{Paper I}, hereafter) for a comparable set of parameters.
+Instead, beyond a maximum twist of $\sim 1.5$\,rad, the numerical procedure used to solve the non-linear GS equation failed to converge.
+This maximum twist was interpreted as a physical bound of the system and not as a limitation of the numerical solver (see Paper I), and can be used to estimate the twist at which reconnection events are produced during the magneto-thermal evolution of magnetars \citep{2017MNRAS.472.3914A}.
 Furthermore, the values of the maximum twist obtained with this procedure coincide with those obtained in dynamical MHD simulations \citep{Mikic:1994,2012ApJ...754L..12P,2013ApJ...774...92P}.